cml87/SpringCore_111_forJenkins/README.md

 }
 ```

-We can get property `spring.profile.active` from the `Environment` object, which is part of the Spring container, invoking `getActivePrifiles()`, as shown below.
+We can get property `spring.profiles.active` from the `Environment` object, which is part of the Spring container, invoking `getActivePrifiles()`, as shown below.

-The only concrete class implementing interface `Environment` is `StandardProfile`.
+The only concrete class implementing interface `Environment` is `StandardProfile` (at least in normal Spring Framework).
 It is a collection of properties, and each application context has one.
 The properties are:
 - logger
 - activeProfiles: corresponds to property `spring.profiles.active`.
 Returned by `Environment.getActiveProfiles()`.
-- defaultProfiles: it will always contain one profile called "default"
+- defaultProfiles: profiles that will be active by default.
+Spring will always put here one called "default", which, in turn, will be the profile assumed by omission of the `@Profile` annotation in our beans.
 - propertySource
 - propertyResolver
 As we can see there are things related to profiles and things related to properties ?

-Interface `ApplicationContext` extends interface `EnvironmentCapable` which has method `xxx` returning the environment object of the context object used to invoke it.
+Interface `ApplicationContext` extends interface `EnvironmentCapable` which has method `xxx` returning the environment object of the context object used to invoke it ?

+There are ways to programmatically obtain the `Environment` object, or bean, of a given IoC container.
+This gives programmatic access to the active and default profiles our application is using, as well as the properties, through getter methods.
+However, we shouldn't be using any programmatic access in business logic, as this affects testability.
+We should use instead properties injection through `@Value` and `@Profile` annotated beans, to affect which beans are instantiated in different environments.

-`EnvironmentAware` is a _callback_ interface ? which give us access to the environment used in the Spring container through method `setEnvironment(Environment env)`.
+One way of programmatically retrieve the `Environment` bean is through the `EnvironmentAware` _callback_ interface having method `setEnvironment(Environment env)`.
 If a bean class implements it, this method will be called passing in the environment object of the context, which can be used to set an `Environment` type dependency of the bean:
 ```java
 @Service
 @Primary